FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-For example, a B.Y.O.B. stipulation (no...not beer, it's Bring Your Own Ball silly!) or a request for all puppy parents to bring their pup's leash should be clearly indicated.
+For example, a B.Y.O.B. stipulation (no...not beer, it's Bring Your Own Ball!) or a request for all puppy parents to bring their pup's leash should be clearly indicated.

 No party is complete without lots of yummy food, and fun games will keep your pup and his friends happy and out of mischief.

-Make sure that all the food is safe for dogs to eat (see this page for info. on every day foodstuffs that are poisonous to dogs), and that the birthday cake is dog-appropriate.Stock up on special dog treats to use as prizes for games, and if you want some really delicious take home goodies then these Party Favor Bags are amazing.
+Make sure that all the food is safe for dogs to eat (see this page for info. on every day foodstuffs and household products that are poisonous to dogs), and choose a dog-appropriate birthday cake or recipe such as this Cashew butter and banana cake created especially for our four-legged best buds.

 There are tons of fun games your dog and his friends can play, and they're fun for the human party-goers as well.